ucsb-cs184-f24/team10AlcTracker/team/sprint01/zoomMeeting_10-17.md

 * Maya: Update database to store extensive list of common drinks and associated stats (alcohol content)
 * Mariana: To complete this, create a program that computes the BAC based on alcohol consumption, weight, and height.
 * Elijah: Set up a google authentication sign in upon opening the app intially.
 (Perhaps required for all users or not)
+* Konark: Add icons for different drinks to make it visually easier to see what drinks to add.